Nasir-6/health-first-front-end-project/README.md

 - How to plan and develop an application and use HTML, CSS and ReactJS to develop a booking system application
 - How to use GitHub for collaboration (using branches and dealing with merge conflicts)
 - Connecting an external Java/SpringBoot Back-end to a React front-end
-- The structuring of a React application to ensure states are at a suitable level within the app - This aims to minimise prop-drilling whilst still allowing access to states where needed
+- How to structure a React application to ensure states are at a suitable level within the app with the aim of minimising prop-drilling whilst still allowing access to states where needed
 - The use of conditional rendering to show certain buttons or pages in different scenarios
 - The use of React Hooks (UseEffect, UseState)
 - The use of SessionStorage to keep track of logged-in user